- Preparation and cooking time

 Place the flour in a large bowl and mix with a good pinch of salt and make a well in the centre.
 Add the yeast mixture then the butter and egg mixture, folding in with a large spoon to make a soft dough.
 Knead for 5 mins in the bowl until it all starts to come together.
 It will be a pretty sticky dough at this stage.

 Turn out the dough onto a floured surface and knead for a further 10 mins, until everything has come together and you have a very soft and stretchy dough.
 Add a light sprinkling of flour to the surface and your hands as you go to stop the mixture sticking, but try not to add too much.
-Place in a lightly greased bowl and cover with cling film.
-Leave in a warm place for 2 hrs until doubled in size.
+Place in a lightly greased bowl and cover.
+Place in the fridge overnight to prove.

 Place the raisins and sultanas in a small saucepan with the rum and heat gently for 5 – 7 mins until the fruit has absorbed the liquid and is plump and juicy.
 Set aside to cool.

 When the dough is risen, tip it out onto a lightly floured surface and knead for another 5 mins.
 Gradually knead in the soaked raisins, sultanas and chopped candied peel.
 Shape the dough into a ball and pop into the prepared tin.
 If using a 20cm cake tin, wrap a layer of baking parchment around the outside of the tin, to come up about 5cm above the rim, and secure the paper with string.
 This will help contain the dough as it rises.
-Cover lightly with cling film and leave to rise for another hour until it has risen to the top of the tin or paper.
+Cover lightly with cling film and leave to rise for 3-4 hours depending on your room temperature, until it has doubled in size.

 Preheat the oven to 180C/fan 160C/gas 4.
 Adjust the oven shelf to the right height.
 Mix together the almonds, caster sugar and egg white for the topping and gently brush over the top of the panettone.
 Place in the oven and bake for 40 - 50 mins until golden and risen and a skewer comes out clean when inserted into the middle of the cake.
 Leave to cool in the tin for 10 mins before turning out onto a wire rack.
 Leave to cool completely before dusting lightly with icing sugar and cutting into wedges to serve.